roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 conn.close()
 ```

-The function `import_csv` is realized into the  `Neo` class (the class that holds all the operations and the connection to the db).
+The `import_csv` function is implemented within the `Neo` class, which manages all operations and database connections.

-This is a simple function that create the statement that is going to be executed into the database and execute them in the static function named in the same way.
+This function simplifies the creation of statements to be executed into the database and utilizes static function named in the same way.

-The only notable thing is the conversion that Neo4J offer natively into a large range of data types.
+One notable features is Neo4j's native support for converting a wide range of data types.

 ```python
     def import_csv(self, filepath:str, fileType: FileType):